kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 - Accepting WebSocket connections along with their respective filters.
 - Establishing WebSocket connections to the Workers.
 - Receiving processed traffic from the Workers.
-- Streaming results back to the requestors.
+- Streaming results back to the requesters.
 - Managing Worker states via HTTP requests.

 **Service Name**: `kubeshark-hub`